mattcantstop/gitline/README.md

 *Note: The "Assigned" type takes a third parameted (label_name) whereas the "Mentioned" type does not*

 This will dump out JSON into the terminal.
+Check [this link](https://developer.github.com/v3/issues/) for sample output of an issue.
 Here you can quickly scan through issues to see where you should spend your time first.

 For instance, if I wanted to get a detailed view of what issues were